kalvinmat/MozillaCreate/README.md

 Then you should have it cloned to your folder.

+Use a editor to open the folder (recommend using Visual Studio Code editor) or open the terminal command line.

+If not installed node install node from https://nodejs.org/en/.

 Once cloned in the folder you wil cd into the mozzi folder.
-Then run the following command **"npm install"**, which will download the node for it.
+Then run the following command **"npm install"**, which will download the node packages for it.